jvuhoang/consumer-complaints-mlops/README.md

 ## Model Monitoring

 After a model is deployed in for prediction serving, continuous monitoring is set up to ensure that the model continue to perform as expected.
-Configure [Vertex AI Model Monitoring](https://cloud.google.com/vertex-ai/docs/model-monitoring/overview?hl=nn) for skew and drift detection:
+Configure [monitor.yml](https://github.com/jvuhoang/consumer-complaints-mlops/blob/7f9ddef6c70a482398d84939b586c69b9abcdf7f/.github/workflows/monitor.yml) for performance metrics monitoring and drift detection:

-1. Set skew and drift threshold.
+1. Set performance metrics and drift threshold.
-2. Create a monitoring job for all the models under and endpoint.
-3. List the monitoring jobs.
-4. List artifacts produced by monitoring job.
-5. Pause and delete the monitoring job.
+2. Set a monitoring frequency (default is every 24 hours).
+3. Create alert if needed.

 ## Metadata Tracking